Looking for the best Kanban software? Here are the top 20 of 2021!

-Another product from Microsoft, Planner is a more flexible Kanban solution for personal use or small teams.
+Another product from Microsoft, Planner is a more flexible Kanban tool for personal use or small teams.
 While this is still column – only Kanban board, here the teams have more flexibility to set up and track their processes.
-Task cards are equipped with files, comments and subtasks to allow more usability and can be estimated to determine how long they should take.
-Teams can also use a calendar view for planning and dashboard to evaluate progress.
+Task cards are equipped with files, comments, and subtasks to allow more usability and can be estimated to determine how long they should take.
+Teams can also use a calendar view for planning and a dashboard to evaluate progress.

 This makes Microsoft Planner a nice option for those in need of simple visualization and already subscribed to the Office 365 business plans.
 Allowing to track simple straightforward projects with a few colleagues.
-If you are looking for a full on Kanban solution however, other options on this best Kanban tools list may be preferable.
+If you are looking for a full-on Kanban solution, however, other options on this list may be preferable.

 Pros: Available in Office 365 suite, easy to use, visual.